• Skip to primary navigation

 ¾ cup finely chopped yellow onion, 1 tablespoon finely chopped garlic, 1.5 cups chopped carrot

-• Add tomato paste and cook 1 minute while mixing it in with the onion, garlic and carrot.
+• Add tomato paste and sauté 1 minute while mixing it in with the onion, garlic and carrot.

 2 tablespoon tomato paste

 • Add ground beef and cook 4-5 minutes, until browned.
-Stir often to ensure it browns on all sides.
+Stir often to ensure it browns on all sides and breaks apart.

 1 lb ground beef